 The giant wastage of food adds up to the significant financial burden for the food industry plus, is a major environmental hazard due to its packaging and food supply practices.

-However, designing and manufacturing of the product packaging can help fight food wastage rather strongly.
+However, the designing and manufacturing of product packaging can help fight food wastage rather strongly.

 QR Codes on product packaging can serve as a powerful tool to prevent food from going to waste.
 Encourage customers to scan the QR Code to set up reminders on their smartphones about the product, different ways to use the food, expiration dates, and disposal method in case of expiration.